 Updation of Aadhaar in demat account: As per Circular No.: NSDL/POLICY/2018/0015 dated March 14, 2018; you can update aadhaar details on https://aadhaar.nsdl.com/AdhaarSeeding/ to update your Aadhaar in all your demat accounts with NSDL.
 For details click here.

-As per the notification received from Government of India, Stamp Duty collection is effective from 01st of April 2020.For details click here.
+As per the notification received from Government of India, Stamp Duty collection is effective from 01st of July 2020.For details click here.
+Kindly reach out to your RM for any further clarifications.
 Please note that the Bank branches will remain closed on the 2nd and 4th Saturdays of each month, and depository services will not be available on these days.

 If you are an individual with an existing Citibank demat account and have not submitted your CKYC form to Citibank, please submit the same at our branch.
 Please click here for the form. *For details on circular, click here.